 This is Antarctica’s tallest mountain at 4,897 meters.
 It can be climbed however it takes practice, training, and a skilled team to embark on this challenge.

-The harbor of Port Lockroy is a scientific research base as well as a museum.
+The harbour of Port Lockroy is a scientific research base as well as a museum.
 There is also a post office where the tradition is you send a postcard home.
 Better than a text I reckon!